-Some dental offices, however, have special digital milling technology that enables them to make a crown the same day without taking a putty impression.
+Some dental offices have special digital milling technology that enables them to make a crown the same day without taking a putty impression.
 They may also have intra-oral scanners that create a digital impression that is sent to a lab in an electronic file.

 If a front tooth is broken or chipped, a dental veneer can make it look whole and healthy again.
 A dental veneer is a thin shell of tooth-colored porcelain or resin composite material that covers the whole front of the tooth (much like a false nail covers a fingernail) with a thicker section to replace the broken part of the tooth.

 To prepare your tooth, your dentist will remove about 0.3 to 1.2 millimeters of enamel from its surface.
 Next, the dentist will make an impression of the tooth to be sent to a dental laboratory, which will make the veneer.
 When the veneer is ready, usually a week or two later, you'll need to go back to the dentist to have it placed.
 To place the veneer, your dentist will first etch the surface of the tooth with a liquid to roughen it.
 The dentist then applies a special cement to the veneer and places the veneer on the prepared tooth.
 Once the veneer is in position, your dentist will use a special light to activate chemicals in the cement to make it harden quickly.

 Root Canal Therapy